Industrial-Strength Evolutionary Computation for .NET 4.0

 NOT YET been covered in the unit tests.
-I haven't had the time, for example, to test whether the Master / Slave communications are working (it uses simple sockets, so I'm not too worried about that, because I'll be migrating it to WCF4).
-Same goes
+I haven't had the time, for example, to test whether the Master / Slave communications are working (it uses simple sockets, so I'm not too worried about that, because I'll be migrating it to WCF).
+Same goes for

 ECJ team was actively revamping some of the code for a robotics exercise while I was still in the middle of the conversion.
 Those gaps in coverage will be closed in due course.

-I'll also revisit the ECJ SVN repository in coming weeks to pick up any new bits that show up and integrate any bug fixes and significant changes.
+I'll also revisit the ECJ SVN repository now and then to pick up any new bits that show up and integrate any bug fixes and significant changes.

 The goal for this project is to try and deliver a conversion of the latest bits as they accrue in